Key Takeaways

 1. Practice self-awareness

-One of the first steps in overcoming symptoms of anxious-ambivalent attachment is understanding how it impacts your life.
+One of the first steps in overcoming symptoms of anxious-ambivalent attachment and becoming more secure is understanding how it impacts your life.
 To start, try journaling to help you identify behavior patterns and emotional triggers.

 Here are a few questions to consider: